Azure-Samples/azure-cosmos-java-getting-started/README.md

 urlFragment: "azure-cosmos-java-getting-started"
 ---

-# Developing a Java app using Azure Cosmos DB Async Java SDK
+# Developing a Java app using Azure Cosmos DB Java SDK

 Azure Cosmos DB is a globally distributed multi-model database.
 One of the supported APIs is the SQL API, which provides a JSON document model with SQL querying and JavaScript procedural logic.
-This sample shows you how to use the Azure Cosmos DB with the SQL API to store and access data from a Java application.
+The sample uses sync APIs.
+For async APIs sample, please refer to [example](https://github.com/Azure/azure-sdk-for-java/blob/feature/cosmos/v4/sdk/cosmos/azure-cosmos-examples/src/main/java/com/azure/cosmos/examples/BasicDemo.java).

 ## Getting Started